developmentseed/project-seed/README.md

 The `.circleci/config.yml` file enables the usage of [Circle CI](http://circleci.com/) as a test and deployment system.
 In this particular case, circle uses workflows with the linting, test, a build phases running simultaneously.
 When a commit is made to master the deploy phase will also run, given that the previous succeed.
 ## Linting

-Our [ESLint rules](.eslintrc) are based on `standard` rules, with some custom options.
+Our [ESLint rules](.eslintrc) are based on `eslint:recommended` rules, with some custom options.
 To check linting errors run:

     yarn lint